kgateway-dev/kgateway/docs/content/guides/traffic_management/listener_configuration/caching.md

 ## Configure caching for a listener

+After you enable the caching server, you must configure caching on a listener defined in a Gateway CRD.
 1. Edit the Gateway CRD where your listener is defined.
    ```sh
    kubectl edit gateway -n gloo-system gateway-proxy